 I know artists are built for the sometimes traumatizing task of transmuting darkness into light — standing up to and exposing the rottenness for what it is — maybe not by choice but because we’re born into the type of trouble that forces us to find a better way out of distress through creation.

 There was a story years ago about a scientist in San Francisco who lost his hand strength to type.
-But, he was so driven to keep writing, he rigged a pulley system for his hands to work his typewriter.
+But, he was so driven to keep writing, he rigged a pulley system to support hands above the typewriter.